Graduate Certificate in Digital Health

 The first optional course, Digital Health in Service Delivery will take a practical view on how clinicians, allied, and contemporary health workers embed digital health into patient interactions and the delivery of healthcare in various settings and communities.
 You’ll explore consumer health technologies and examine the capabilities required for clinicians and organisations to effectively and safely deliver care in digitally-enabled settings.

-The second optional course focuses on two important capability areas in healthcare leadership and practice: 1.
-Digital Health Strategy and Change Management and 2.
+The second option is a combination of two of our Future Skills short courses.
+These focus on two important capability areas in healthcare leadership and practice: 1.
+Digital Health Strategy and Change and 2.
 Health Care Design.

 Your learning team

 Why choose RMIT Online